-Remington College-Little Rock, Little Rock, Arkansas
+Remington College, Little Rock, Arkansas

-Remington College-Little Rock submitted application for recertification of the following degree programs: Associate of Applied Science in Criminal Justice and Associate of Applied Science in Computer Networking Technology.
-The Arkansas Higher Education Coordinating Board certified the Criminal Justice degree program in 2004.
-The Computer Networking Technology degree program was certified in 2001.
+Remington College submitted an application for recertification of the Associate of Applied Science of Computer Networking Technology and the Associate of Applied Science in Criminal Justice.
+These programs were initially certified in 2004.

 Saint Joseph's College, Standish, Maine